Bhavykun/To-do-list/README.md

    npm install
 4. Set up the PostgreSQL database:

-   - Create a PostgreSQL database.
+   - Create a PostgreSQL database named permalist and create a table named items.
+   - Run the queries from `queries.sql`
    - Update the database connection in index.js
 5. Run the application: